kvietcong/le-custom/GoodToKnow.md

   - Most machines from what I researched have ALSA it is rec. to install `pulseaudio` and `pulseaudio-alsa`
   - I also used `pulsemixer` to mix the sounds
+  - `pavucontrol` is a nice GUI for pulseaudio

 - When using lightdm, it also requires some type of greeter like `lightdm-gtk-greeter` or `lightdm-webkit2-greeter`

 - You cannot partition nested partitions (Useful when splitting drive between Windows and Linux)
-  - Instead partition the uppermost parent drive
+  - Instead partition the lowermsot parent drive

 - Use `cfdisk` to partition rather than `fdisk`
   - cfdisk is a bit easier to use and understand (especially for noobs like me)